focal-local-bg/Edge-Enterprise/edgeenterprise/Initial-preferences-support-on-Microsoft-Edge-browser.md

 ## 2: Customize and validate the initial_preferences file

 Customize the preferences settings in the downloaded *initial_preferences* file and validate the changes to make sure that there are no errors in the JSON code.
 If you find errors, check the syntax and structure of the *initial_preferences* file, make corrections, and check it again.
-Few example tools to validate JSON, Online [JSON Tools](https://jsonformatter.org/) or [JSON editing in Visual Studio Code](https://code.visualstudio.com/docs/languages/json).
+Few example tools to validate JSON, Online JSON Tools like [JSON Formatter](https://jsonformatter.org/) and [JSON Validate](https://json-validate.com) or [JSON editing in Visual Studio Code](https://code.visualstudio.com/docs/languages/json).

 ## 3: Deploy preferences to users' computer